dcunited001/dcunited001.github.io/_drafts/virtually-rifted-yet-prodigiously-gifted.md

 quantization ... brooooooo!!!
 (EEG should probably be ... not included in VR eughhh)

-... yep, it's me and i'm at it again with my "crazy" and "delusional" and "totally schizophrenic mind" with all my crazy talk of ""quality of life improving 「ideas」i'm such an asshole, right?

-"fucking don't let *that guy* talk ...
-THAT GUY?! fuck that guy. he's on a list... probably all of them. always thinking all the time? what a fucking douchebag. that guy should be #GangsTalk3d with
-#StreetTh3ater amirite?
-People should be payed to positioned
-themselves around him in public to inject themselves in his social space to snip those possible connections..."

-Right? people should cash checks for doin' that to US citizens, right?

 ### Social Aspects

 - how does VR/AR change the social aspect of